-Inside the Code of Conduct, EU's most secretive group
+Inside the Code of Conduct, the EU's most secretive group

 Investigation

-Inside the Code of Conduct, EU's most secretive group
+Inside the Code of Conduct, the EU's most secretive group

 By Jean Comte